July 4th promo10-year warranty

 10 yr

-Warranty on steel
+Warranty on the steel

 2 yr on wood — in writing